Erich Fromm

 This is something that many millions are seeking and practising today.

 But Fromm went even further.
-Because of our fragmented, specialist minds, humanity is also suffering from delusion with a false conception of the Universe, as the Totality of Existence.
-So he said that we also need a psychospiritual science of humanity if we are to bring about much-needed social reconstruction.
-However, Fromm was uncertain of success, saying,
+Because of our fragmented, specialist minds, humanity is also suffering from delusion with a false conception of the Universe, as the Totality of Existence, as Spinoza also observed.
+So Fromm said that we also need a psychospiritual science of humanity if we are to bring about much-needed social reconstruction.
+However, he was uncertain of success, saying,

 Whether such a change from the supremacy of natural science to a new social science will take place, nobody can tell.
 If it does, we might still have a chance for survival, but whether it will depends on one factor: how many brilliant, learned, disciplined, and caring men and women are attracted by the new challenge to the human mind.